UKG Bryte AI

 OutcomeS

-With an accelerated timeline of less than 3 months, I led the creative direction and delivery of an updated Bryte AI visual identity, helped define interaction patterns and new design system components to support an AI-first suite of UKG products.
-These set the direction for FY2025 roadmaps, were showcased at SKO and the Aspire customer conference, and started GA in Nov 2024.
+With an accelerated timeline of less than 3 months, I led the creative direction and delivery of an updated Bryte AI visual identity, defined interaction patterns and new design system components to support an AI-first suite of UKG products.
+These set the direction for FY2025 roadmaps, were showcased at SKO and the customer conference, and started GA in Nov 2024.